 Do not refuse to be medically assessed at the scene of the accident.
 Some injuries will take a few days before you are really feeling pain as you try to go about your regular routine.
-The other driver’s insurance company will try to say are not hurt because you refused treatment at the scene or did not go to the hospital.
+The other driver’s insurance company will try to say you are not hurt because you refused treatment at the scene or did not go to the hospital.

 Do not speak to anyone from an insurance company or a private investigator.
 They are going to try to get information from you that they will use to hurt you later on.
 Tell whoever calls you to contact your attorney.
 Insurers will often reach out to accident victims immediately and try to offer them a few hundred dollars in exchange for an all-inclusive release.
 If you sign that release you will never be able to file a claim, even if your injuries are very serious.

 To really protect yourself and your future after a motorcycle accident, you need to retain the services of a law firm that has represented injured clients and knows how to deal with insurance carriers.

-The Barker Law Firm will make sure that you get the compensation that you deserve for your injuries, your pain and suffering, medical expenses and lost wages.
+The Barker Law Firm in St Petersburg, Florida will make sure that you get the compensation that you deserve for your injuries, your pain and suffering, medical expenses and lost wages.
 We will make sure that the insurance company for the at-fault party does not have the opportunity to take advantage of you and settle your claim for a nominal amount which is likely significantly less than what your case is really worth.

 If you are injured in a motorcycle accident, contact the St Petersburg motorcycle accident lawyers near me at The Barker Law Firm to represent you.
 And when the adverse insurance company calls you to settle with you for $500, you can tell them call my attorneys – The Barker Law Firm at 727-328-9000.